Squad-Wiki/squad-wiki-pipeline-map-data/doc/installation.md

 ![Add Component](/doc/images/sdk/sdk_add_component.png)

-10. Move the Function Start (this should be in the middle of the paste) and move it to the start.

-11. Open up the `Event Graph` in the BP_HUD.
+10. Open up the `Event Graph` in the BP_HUD.

-12. Navigate to `Wait for Start of Match` near the top of the blueprint and copy the delay node.
+11. Navigate to `Wait for Start of Match` near the top of the blueprint and copy the delay node.

 ![Copy Node](/doc/images/sdk/sdk_copy_delay.png)

-13. Paste the delay node at the end of `Wait for Start of Match`
+12. Paste the delay node at the end of `Wait for Start of Match`

-14. Drag the `Map Grab Assets` asset from the left bar into the blueprint.
+13. Drag the `Map Grab Assets` asset from the left bar into the blueprint.

 ![Drag Actor](/doc/images/sdk/sdk_drag_actor.png)

-15. Drag off the blue object reference and search `Map Grab Assets` and click on the function that appears.
+14. Drag off the blue object reference and search `Map Grab Assets` and click on the function that appears.

 ![Create new Function](/doc/images/sdk/sdk_create_new_function.png)

-16. Connect the Delay node with the new function node.
+15. Connect the Delay node with the new function node.

-17. If you are using CAF files click the CAF tickbox on the function.
+16. If you are using CAF files click the CAF tickbox on the function.

-18. Compile and save the blueprint.
+17. Compile and save the blueprint.